prateekbhujel/khatapata/README.md

 # Khatapata

-Khatapata is a powerful content management system (CMS) and financial management platform built with Laravel and jQuery.
-It provides administrators with a user-friendly interface to create and manage financial content, while also offering users robust tools for expense tracking, budgeting, and investment management.
+Khatapata is an simple expense and income tracker with budget management built with Laravel and jQuery.
+It provides administrators with a user-friendly interface to create and manage financial content, while also offering users robust tools for expense tracking, budgeting.

 ## Features